SAP-samples/teched2023-DA263/Exercises_Content/9_2_HC_DataTiering/README.md

 ![Partitions](./Images/140_employee_partition.png)

+As you see the savings are with small datasets even negative.
+This should not irritate you here and you can for sure use this with larger datasets.

 **Well done!!** This completes the lesson on scaling SAP HANA Cloud at low cost to accommodate large amounts of data with less time-criticality.